theodi/chef-envbuilder/README.md

       }
     }

-The nesting can be arbitrarily deep, and doesn't really mean anything, it just makes it all a bit more readable.
+The nesting can be arbitrarily deep, and doesn't really mean anything, it just reduces redundancy and makes it all a bit more readable.
 Each nested key will be joined to its parent key(s) with an underscore, and upcased, so the file generated from this data bag will look like this (in Dotenv's YAML-ish format):

     CAPSULECRM_ACCOUNT_NAME: foobar
     CAPSULECRM_API_TOKEN: 123abc